TiagoLinharess/IOSSDK/SDKCloud/Resources/SDKCloud.docc/SDKCloud.md

 }
 ```

-After that, the SharpnezSDK is ready for usage
+After that, the SharpnezCloud is ready for usage

 ## Usage